-The lingual artery branches off from the external carotid artery, which is one of the major arteries that supply blood to the head and neck.
-This lingual vein drains into the internal jugular vein, which is one of the primary veins that return blood from the head and neck to the heart.
+The external carotid artery splits off into the lingual artery.
+This one is one of the main arteries that carries blood to the head and neck.
+On the other hand, the lingual vein empties into the internal jugular vein.
+This one is one of the main veins that transports blood from the head and neck back to the heart.

-Unlike the other salivary glands, the sublingual gland produces a different type of saliva that is thicker and more mucous-like, containing a glycoprotein called mucin.
+In contrast to the other salivary glands, the sublingual gland creates a distinctive kind of saliva that is thicker and more mucous-like and contains a glycoprotein called mucin.

-In addition, the lingual tonsils help in the process of swallowing by providing a barrier between the oral cavity and the pharynx, preventing food and liquid from entering the airways during swallowing.
+The lingual tonsils also aid in swallowing by acting as a barrier between the oral cavity and the pharynx and keeping food and fluids from entering the airways while being swallowed.

 - Complete Guide to Mouth Anatomy: Learn Parts, Names & Diagram